 Third, when the trolley arrives, use “elevator etiquette,” i.e. wait for riders to exit before you get on.

 Finally, when you’re about a block away from your destination, pull the cord along the window of the trolley to indicate to the driver that you want to stop.

 It is FREE.
 Zero dollars.
 Costs nothing!

-I think riding the Q-line Trolley (for free!) would make a fun Saturday morning or afternoon activity.
-There are plenty of shops and restaurants in the districts covered by the trolley, so you’d always have something fun to do!
+I think riding the Q-line Trolley (for free!) would make a fun Saturday morning or afternoon thing to do visiting the shops and restaurants along the route covered by the trolley, so you’d always have something fun to do!

 Visit the website for more information about Wichita Transit services.